sadok23/Internship_docs/freeipa.md

     external: true
 ```

-- The `ipa-net` network is declared as `external: true` — it must already exist on the host (`docker network create ipa-net`) and is shared with the `freeipa-server` container so that SSP can reach it by container name.
+- `ipa-net: external: true` — this network must already exist on the host (`docker network create ipa-net`).
+It's shared with the `freeipa-server` container (started separately via `docker run`), which is what allows SSP to reach FreeIPA by container name.
-- The environment variables in the SSP service are **overridden by the mounted PHP config file**.
-The PHP file is the actual source of truth for LDAP and mail settings.
+- The env vars on the SSP service (`LDAP_URL`, `LDAP_BINDDN`, etc.) are **overridden by the mounted PHP config file**.
+The file is the actual source of truth — the env vars are effectively dead in this setup.
-- `smtp-relay` acts as a local Postfix relay that forwards outbound emails to Gmail's SMTP server on port 587 using app credentials.
-SSP talks to it on port 25 with no authentication (internal network only).
+- `smtp-relay` is a Postfix container that relays outbound mail to Gmail on port 587.
+SSP sends to it on port 25 with no auth — safe because it's internal to the Docker network.

 ### config.inc.local.php